PoisotLab/website/content/research/epidemics.md

 ---
 title: Ecology of viral pathogens
 image: topics/verena.jpg
-weight: 4
+weight: 2
-papers:
-  - Gibb2021DatPro
-  - Dallas2020TesPre
-  - Becker2020PreWil
-  - Poisot2014OngWor
 ---

 Can we use ecological information to make predictions about emerging viral pathogens?
 We apply biotic interaction inference techniques, network analysis, and secies distributions models, to provide mapping of the risk posed by various groups of pathogens.

 <!--more-->